alodha100/aws-developer-associate-notes/README.md

 Defining a smaller page size uses fewer read operations

 ## Provisioned Throughput
-Capacity Units

-1 x Write Capacity Unit = 1 x 1KB Write per second <br>
+1 x Write Capacity Unit = 1 x 1KB Write per second

-Size of each item / 1KB <br>
+Size of each item / 1KB

-Round up <br>
+Round up

-Multiplied by number of write per second <br>
+Multiplied by number of write per second

-1 x Read Capacity Unit = 1 x 4KB Read per second <br>
+1 x Read Capacity Unit = 1 x 4KB Read per second

-Size of each item / 4KB <br>
+Size of each item / 4KB

-Round up <br>
+Round up

-Multiplied by the number of reads per second <br>
+Multiplied by the number of reads per second

-If eventual divide by 2 <br>
+If eventual divide by 2

 # KMS
 Used to create and control regional encryption keys used to encrypt data